Diassanga mullet: Habitat and ecology

-The Diassanga mullet is a relatively large and uncommon species within its distribution where it occurs in shallow coastal waters and estuaries with sandy substrates.
+The Diassanga mullet is a relatively large and uncommon species within its distribution, where it occurs in shallow coastal waters and estuaries with sandy substrates.
 It breeds in estuaries.
 Its larval and juvenile stages are unknown.

 Taxonomy and naming

-The Diassanga mullet and the southern African striped mullet (Chelon tricuspidens) are closely related and these two taxa seem to have separated when the Benguela Current, as it exists today, was formed about 3-12 million years ago.
+The Diassanga mullet and the southern African striped mullet (Chelon tricuspidens) are closely related, and these two taxa seem to have separated when the Benguela Current, as it exists today, was formed about 3-12 million years ago.
 The specific name refers to the Bandiala, one of the constituent rivers of the Sine-Saloum in Senegal.

 Conservation

-This species is subjected to some subsistence fisheries and the total grey mullet catch in west Africa in 2010 was 30,257 tons.
-The IUCN classify this species as Data Deficient and state that more research is needed into its current population size and trend as well as its habitats, ecology, life history and any threats to its population.
+This species is exploited via some subsistence fisheries; the total grey mullet catch in west Africa in 2010 was 30,257 tons.
+The IUCN classify this species as Data Deficient, and state that more research is needed into its current population size and trend as well as its habitats, ecology, life history and any threats to its population.